centrifuge/apps/docs/rfcs/tinlake-ui-release-rfc.md

 ## Summary

-The proposal is to shift to a `git` style workflow in order to handle hot fixes, immediately needed code changes, and to properly stamp releases.
-This is a multi-pronged approach that includes changing the `git` flow, moving builds from Netlify to Github Actions, and updating branch conventions.
+The proposal is to shift to a simpler version of the [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow, using one eternal branch, in order to handle hot fixes, immediately needed code changes, and to properly stamp releases.
+This is a multi-pronged proposal that includes implementing the `Gitflow` workflow, moving builds from Netlify to Github Actions, and updating deployment environments.

 ## Motivation